 “We have sent down the Qur’an as clear evidence, and surely Allah guides whom He wills.
 Allah will judge between the believers, the Jews, the Sabaeans, the Christians, the Magians and the polytheists on the Judgment day.
 Surely Allah is witness to everything.”
 [The Qur’an (22:16-17)]

-Muslims viewed Islam as a message of justice and freedom for all people; consequently, they were ready to undergo all sorts of hazards and submit any sacrifices for its prevalence.
+Muslims viewed Islam as a message of justice and freedom for all people; consequently, they had all the moxie needed to undergo all sorts of hazards and submit any sacrifices for its prevalence.
 It was reported that one of the Persian commanders asked the Muslim emissary disdainfully: “Who are you people?”
 The Bedouin companion whose name was “Reb’i Ibn-‘Amer” responded saying: “We are a group of people who rose to free all people from worshipping creatures to worshipping the Creator alone, and from the narrowness of this worldly life to the vastness of this life and the hereafter, and from the injustices of distorted religions to the justice of Islam.”

 Some people may take this answer lightly, but those who know history won’t.